erpapa/translate-cs/README.md

-This software uses Google and Baidu translate api.
+Using Google and Baidu translate api.
-System Requirements: Microsoft .NET Framework 4.